TESTEVAL: Benchmarking Large Language Models for Test Case Generation

 \section{Introduction}

-Software testing is a crucial aspect of software development, allowing developers to identify potential bugs and verify that the program's behavior meets expectations.
+Software testing is a crucial aspect of software development, allowing developers to identify potential bugs and check if the program behavior meets expectations.
 A key task in software testing is test case generation, which involves creating test inputs to cover different statements and branches in the program under test.
-Previous research indicates that test case generation can be extremely time-consuming, accounting for over 15\% of the time spent in software development~\cite{daka2014survey}.
+Previous research indicates that test case generation can be extremely time-consuming, taking up over 15\% of the time spent in software development~\cite{daka2014survey}.

 Therefore, automated test case generation has been a long-standing challenge in software engineering research.
-Various methods have been developed to address this issue, including symbolic execution testing~\cite{chipounov2011s2e, cadar2011symbolic}, model-based testing~\cite{dalal1999model, offutt1999generating}, random testing~\cite{pacheco2007randoop, ma2015grt}, and search-based testing~\cite{fraser2011evosuite, baresi2010testful, fraser2010mutation}.
-Recently, large language models (LLMs) have demonstrated promising performance on several code-related tasks, e.g., code generation~\cite{roziere2023code, li2023starcoder, luo2023wizardcoder, wei2023magicoder, lozhkov2024starcoder}, code translation~\cite{yan-etal-2023-codetransocean, pan2024lost, eniser2024towards}, and code summarization~\cite{sun2023prompt, ahmed2024automatic, haldar-hockenmaier-2024-analyzing-performance}.
-At the same time, researchers have been exploring the potential of using LLMs to generate unit test cases~\cite{lemieux2023codamosa, xie2023chatunitest, yuan2023no}.
+Various methods have been developed to address this issue, including symbolic execution testing~\cite{chipounov2011s2e, cadar2011symbolic}, search-based testing~\cite{fraser2011evosuite, baresi2010testful, fraser2010mutation}, and deep learning-based approaches \cite{tufano2020unit}.
+Recently, researchers have been exploring the potential of using LLMs to generate unit test cases~\cite{lemieux2023codamosa, xie2023chatunitest, yuan2023no}.
 However, despite the rapid development of LLM-based test case generation, there is still a lack of public benchmarks to evaluate different LLMs' capabilities in this area.
 Hence, there is a need for a comprehensive analysis to determine whether current LLMs can (1) generate diverse test cases to achieve high coverage on a program under test, (2) generate test cases to cover a specific line or branch, and (3) generate test cases to cover a specific execution path by following the tester's intent.

 To bridge this gap, we present a new benchmark, {\method}, which focuses on evaluating LLMs' test case generation capabilities.
-To construct our benchmark, we collected a dataset of 210 Python programs from the online coding platform \leetcode.
-To address the aforementioned challenges, we designed three benchmark tasks: (1) overall coverage, (2) targeted line/branch coverage, and (3) targeted path coverage.
+The {\method} dataset consists of 210 Python programs from the online coding platform \leetcode.
+We design three tasks to address the aforementioned challenges: (1) overall coverage, (2) targeted line/branch coverage, and (3) targeted path coverage.